 - Borrow From Friends And Family

-When you are just getting started, your friends and family might be willing to provide you funds to fulfill your dreams.
-Some are ready to offer loan while others consider it a stock purchase.
+When you are just getting started, your friends and family might be willing to provide you with funds to fulfill your dreams.
+Some are ready to offer loans while others consider it a stock purchase.

-To protect your relationships, it is recommended to have a clear written agreement outlining how much you are borrowing and when will you pay back.
+To protect your relationships, it is recommended to have a clear written agreement outlining how much you are borrowing and when will your payback.
 If you have the slightest doubt that borrowing money can damage your relationships, in the long run, it’s recommended not to for this option.

 - Find An Angel Investor

 Angel investors are accredited individuals having a net worth of more than $1 million.
 They usually operate alone but some work in teams too.
 In any case, an angel investor can be a great source of capital for a business.
 However, for that, you will need a solid business plan and a great pitch, of course.